getnkit/Automated-Data-Pipeline-for-Consumer-Financial-Complaints-Analysis/README.md

 - Defines the DAG name.
 - Sets the start date to one day ago and schedules the DAG to run once (@once).
 - Tags the DAG with "financial", "mysql", and "bigquery".
+- Creating Tasks: PythonOperator is used to call a python function inside your DAG.
+- Setting up Dependencies: Set the dependencies or the order in which the tasks should be executed.

 ### Step 5: Developed Consumer Financial Complaints Dashboard using Looker Studio connected to a Google BigQuery table